pyvista/pyvista/joss/paper.md

-The availability of software for 3D visualization in Python is limited to libraries that are either not capable of handling large, spatially referenced datasets or have inherently complex application programming interfaces (APIs).
+The availability of software for 3D visualization in Python is limited to libraries that are either not capable of handling large, spatially referenced datasets, e.g. `matplotlib` [@matplotlib], or libraries including Mayavi [@mayavi], the yt Project [@ytproject], and the Visualization Toolkit (VTK) [@vtkbook] which are powerful yet have inherently complex application programming interfaces (APIs) that create a barrier to entry for new users.
-One of these software libraries is the Visualization Toolkit (VTK) [@vtkbook];
-a powerful scientific visualization software library, and with Python bindings, it combines the speed of C++ with the rapid prototyping of Python.
+Notably, VTK is a powerful scientific visualization software library, and with Python bindings, it combines the speed of C++ with the rapid prototyping of Python.
 Despite this, VTK code programmed in Python using the base VTK python package is unnecessarily complicated as its API merely binds existing C++ calls.
 The PyVista Python package provides a concise, well-documented interface